Skip to content

 MeshStor uses MD's internal write-intent bitmap so that a transient network failure or crash recovers via incremental resync instead of a full-disk rebuild.
 The classic bitmap takes a global spinlock on every dirty-bit update, which becomes the dominant write-path cost on fast NVMe — Yu Kuai's patch series cited "lock contention and huge IO performance degradation for all raid levels" as the motivation for the rewrite.

 Effect on MeshStor.
 On NVMe-oF arrays under sustained random write load, llbitmap is the single largest knob the write path has — the global spinlock no longer serializes writers, and bitmap I/O is integrated with the block layer instead of going through the page cache.
+On random-write workloads we measure up to 25% higher IOPS and up to 30% lower latency versus the classic bitmap.

-Out-of-tree patches (not yet contributed)¶
+Out-of-tree patches (not yet contributed)

-Latency-aware read balance for RAID1 and RAID10¶
+Latency-aware read balance for RAID1 and RAID10

 MeshStor reads from whichever replica is currently fastest.
 On a healthy 2-replica volume, the local NVMe drive (~10 µs) wins; reads only spill over to the remote replica (~30 µs over RDMA, ~100–200 µs over TCP) when the local queue is deep enough that going remote actually pays off.